OlivierSohn/hamazed/README.md

 The screen is conceptually divided in small blocks of equal size, where each block can contain a character with 8-bit background and foreground colors.

-The [fonts](/imj-base/fonts) and font size for rendering can be modified at runtime.
+The [fonts](/imj-base/fonts) and font size for rendering can be modified at run time.

-### Known issues

-The algorithm determining "the maximal font size such that all characters fit within a given block" was developped on OSX, with a particular graphic card driver.

-On Linux, and using another graphic card driver, some characters are bigger than expected : their outer borders "leak" in the incremental rendering process.

-Maybe font rasterizing ([ftgl] ?) behaves differently on different platforms, or the graphic drivers perform different numerical roundings.
-This should be investigated.

 [deployment script]: ./deploy-heroku.sh
 [ftgl]: http://ftgl.sourceforge.net/docs/html/